steve12345585/SnipeOffice/oox/source/drawingml/customshapes/README.md

 to generate the custom shape presets.

-The `generate.sh` script which invokes the above Perl files, should be invoked from the libreoffice core top-level source folder:
+The `generate.sh` script which invokes the above Perl files, should be invoked from the SnipeOffice core top-level source folder:
 ```
 oox/source/drawingml/customshapes/generate.sh
 ```